stefanos1290/Navigation-Crash/native/sequencer/README.md

 # Sequencer

-This is Skoove's coding challenge for iOS native (Swift/ObjC) development.
+This is Skoove's coding challenge for mobile native development.

 Your job is to implement a miniature audio loop app, the focus is on keeping various audible and visible elements in sync.